ScriptBasic/WinPBX/docs/CWebCtx Class.md

 The **WindowSetLeft** event is fired when the left position of a window is changed, using the **Left** property of the **IWebBrowser2** interface.

 This event is also fired when a new window is opened through scripting, using the window.open method.
-The value of the *nLeft* parameter indicates the left position requested in the call to window.open.
+The value of the *nLeft* parameter indicates the left position requested in the call to **window.open**.

 This event is available only to an application that is hosting the WebBrowser control installed by Microsoft Internet Explorer 5.5 and later.